Skip to main content

 """Generate environment feedback after model turn."""

-Built-in stop conditions: has_error, prompt_too_long, max_turns_reached, has_final_env_response Hooks:
+Built-in stop conditions: has_error, prompt_too_long, max_turns_reached, timeout_reached, max_total_completion_tokens_reached, has_final_env_response Hooks:

 MethodDescription